jrnold/r4ds-exercise-solutions/docs/vectors.md

 #> [1]    1.0    3.5 1000.0     NA
 ```

 Read the documentation of `read_number`.
-In order to ignore things like currency symbols and comma seperators in number strings it ignores them using a heuristic.
+In order to ignore things like currency symbols and comma separators in number strings it ignores them using a heuristic.

 ## Using atomic vectors